OShagHennessy/Reproducibility_Assignment/README.md

 This repository contains code for solving the 15-Puzzle problem using the Neural Network Weighted Upperbound Nearest Neighbor (NN-WUNN) heuristic combined with the Iterative Deepening A* (IDA*) search algorithm.

+## How this works
+A flow chart depicting the process.

+#Mermaid
+'''mermaid

 ## Prerequisites

 Before running the solver, ensure you have the following prerequisites installed: